StackExchange/StackExchange.Redis/docs/ThreadTheft.md

 `TaskCreationOptions.RunContinuationsAsynchronously` flag.
 What *this* does depends a little on whether you have a `SynchronizationContext`.
-If you *don't* (common for console applications, services, etc), then the TPL uses the standard thread-pool mechanisms to schedule the work continuation.
+If you *don't* (common for console applications, services, etc), then the TPL uses the standard thread-pool mechanisms to schedule the continuation.
 If you *do* have a `SynchronizationContext` (common in UI applications and web-servers), then it's `Post` method is used instead; the `Post` method is *meant* to be an asynchronous dispatch API.
 But... not all impementations are equal.
 Some `SynchronizationContext` implementations treat `Post` as a synchronous invoke.
 This is true